jjdmvisionapp/backend/README.md

 ## Testing
 *optional*

 `pipenv run pytest` should do the trick, hopefully they all pass!
-Only testing user routes at the minute.
+Only testing user routes at the minute

 ## Routes